 The semiconductor industry is highly cyclical and is characterized by constant and rapid technological change, rapid product obsolescence, price erosion, evolving standards, short product life cycles, and wide fluctuations in product supply and demand.
-The industry experienced a significant downturn during past adverse macroeconomic events such as global recessions, and we are currently experiencing a decrease in demand for our products.
-These downturns have been characterized by diminished product demand, production overcapacity, high inventory levels for us and our customers, and erosion of average selling prices.
+The From time to time, these factors, together with changes in macroeconomic conditions, can cause significant upturns and downturns in the semiconductor industry, experienced a significant downturn during past adverse macroeconomic events such as global recessions, and we are currently experiencing a decrease in demand for our products.
+These downturns business.
+Downturns in the semiconductor industry have been characterized by diminished product demand, production overcapacity, high inventory levels for us and our customers, and erosion of average selling prices.
+For example, in 2023 we experienced, and we may in the future experience, customer inventory adjustments that may adversely affect our results of operations.
 Any downturns in the semiconductor industry could harm our business, financial condition, and results of operations.
 In the last few years, the semiconductor industry experienced an upturn.
 Any significant upturn in the semiconductor industry could result in increased competition for access to third-party foundry and assembly capacity.
 We are dependent on the availability of this capacity to manufacture and assemble our products and we can provide no assurance that adequate capacity will be available to us in the future.
 We cannot predict the duration or timing of any downturn or upturn in the semiconductor industry.